Iowa State Cyclones women's soccer: History

-Big 12 Coach of the Year

 Facilities

 The $13 million Cyclone Sports Complex, the home of Iowa State track and field, soccer and softball opened in the fall of 2012.

 The facility brings numerous new amenities for the Cyclones and their fans.
 On-site restrooms, a concession stand, home and away locker rooms, officials' locker rooms, team meeting rooms, an athletic training room, a press box, bleachers and a scoreboard are among the new features that make it a state-of-the-art facility.
 The soccer facility has a seating capacity of 1,500.